How to Become a Phlebotomy Tech with Our Simple Guide

 Maybe you’ve decided to become a phlebotomy technician or maybe you’re looking to increase your job opportunities by getting additional healthcare training.
 Whatever your reasons are, there’s never been a better time to join this growing field.

 This article lays out all of the steps to become a phlebotomist ensure that you get enrolled quickly and easily in the phlebotomy school of your choice.

-1. Check Out the Campus
+1. Check Out Your Phlebotomy School Campus

 Meet with an Admissions Representative

-2. Review the Payment Options
+2. Review Payment Options